With credit card use plunging, do you even need a credit card anymore?

 One of the worst reasons to take out a credit card is because you want one just for the sake of having a credit card.
 Taking out debt of any kind when you don’t really need to is never advisable, particularly if you’re paying 20% interest on it.

-You also don’t need a credit card to travel overseas (when we’re eventually allowed to do that again).
+You also don’t need a credit card to travel overseas.
 For more info on this, read: Using a debit card or a money card instead of a credit card while overseas.

 You certainly don’t need a credit card to shop online in 2020 when we have options like PayPal, the many BNPL platforms, and your trusty old debit card.
 Speaking of which, if you’re an impulse shopper you should avoid credit cards too because you’ll quickly find yourself drowning in debt if you’re already irresponsible with money.